Base64Pro

 Project: Mist mysterious facility screenshot for verification planning

-Performance, progression, co-op save behavior, and final tuning need launch-week testing.
+Performance, progression, co-op save behavior, and final tuning need hands-on testing.

-The launch update should verify performance, controller support feel, save behavior, co-op session flow, achievement unlocks, resource names, crafting costs, train upgrades, and whether giant creature encounters are avoidable, farmable, or gated.
-Those details should not be guessed before hands-on testing.
+The first post-launch update should verify performance, controller support feel, save behavior, co-op session flow, achievement unlocks, resource names, crafting costs, train upgrades, and whether giant creature encounters are avoidable, farmable, or gated.
+Those details should not be guessed without hands-on testing.

 When does Project: Mist release?

-Project: Mist is currently listed on Steam for May 19, 2026.
+Project: Mist released on Steam Early Access on May 19, 2026.

 Is Project: Mist Early Access?